A/N: Warning for graphic violence.

 “Very funny,” Roman said.
 “A little further, and you’ll see.”

-He was right.
-They rounded a final bend, and the beach finally ended.
+They rounded one last bend, and the beach finally ended.
 They waded into the water, fortunately still wearing Ivey’s boots, and quickly came upon a hidden cave, clearly man-made.

 “This just keeps getting stranger and stranger,” Maebhe huffed.